danielbernalb/LibreCO2/README.md

 2.1.
 The easy way if you don't want to install Arduino, load and compile the code, only you need to programming, use Xloader:

-How to use Xloader to load a new version of grbl into the Arduino/X-controller.

 ![Xloader](https://github.com/danielbernalb/LibreCO2/blob/main/images/Xloader1.png)

 The left screenshot shows the window that Xloader displays when it starts.